hudson-and-thames/mlfinlab/README.md

 ## Licensing options
 This project is licensed under an all rights reserved [licence](https://github.com/hudson-and-thames/mlfinlab/blob/master/LICENSE.txt).

 * Business
 * Enterprise

 ## Community
-With the purchase of the library our clients get the access to the Hudson & Thames Slack community, where our engeniers and other quants are always ready to answer your questions.
+With the purchase of the library, our clients get access to the Hudson & Thames Slack community, where our engineers and other quants are always ready to answer your questions.

-Alternatively you can email us at: research@hudsonthames.org.
+Alternatively, you can email us at: research@hudsonthames.org.

 <div align="center">
    <a>